No matter what role you take on, volunteering for the hospice will mean you’ll be helping to support local people affected by life-limiting illnesses.

 We take extra precautions to make sure our patients are receiving the highest quality end-of-life care, so if you’re interested in a voluntary role that involves patient care and support, we’ll ask you to undergo extra checks.

-Whatever your skills, there’s a volunteering role for you at the hospice.
+Whatever your skills, there’s a volunteering role for you at the hospice – check out the latest openings by clicking here.

-If you’d like to enquire about volunteering for Weston Hospicecare, please get in touch with our volunteering team on 01934 423 975.
-You might also like to download our list of volunteering opportunities for March 2017.
+If you’d like to enquire about volunteering for Weston Hospicecare, please get in touch with our volunteering team on 01934 423975 or by emailing us.
+You can also visit us at Jackson-Barstow House – and if you want to get a head-start, you can download and complete this volunteering application form before you visit.